Terms Conditions and Regulations 2019-2020 Academic Year

 Students are permitted to use the following appliances in University housing, provided the item has an Underwriters Laboratories, Inc. label (UL label):

-- televisions, stereos/radios, coffee makers (with enclosed heating element and automatic shutoff), Keurig machines, blenders, clocks, fans, hair dryers, hair setters, curling irons (with automatic shutoff), printers, corn poppers (with enclosed heating element and automatic shutoff), personal computers, gaming equipment, air purifiers
+- televisions, stereos/radios, coffee makers (with enclosed heating element and automatic shutoff), Keurig machines, blenders, clocks, fans, hair dryers, hair setters, curling irons (with automatic shutoff), printers, corn poppers (with enclosed heating element and automatic shutoff), rice cookers (with enclosed heating element and automatic shutoff), personal computers, gaming equipment, air purifiers

 - iron, which may only be used in the designated ironing area in the laundry room